rileyeaton-ubc/COSC519-Jersey-Number-Recognition/progress_journal.md

 ### Agenda for next meeting

-- Discuss using syntehtic jerseys on resnet.
+- Discuss using synthetic jerseys on resnet.
 Triaging poorly generated images manually and use them for legibility classifying.
 Won't be ready for presentation but maybe for report
 - Get more images/graphs to use
 - Creating a live demo via creating a one image inference pipeline